Frequently Asked Questions

 Maintenance of home.
 We have issues with the support posts on our home, it is 12 years old and we thought the park owner would have to fix the rust on the steel supports as they are on their land but they say it is our responsibility.

 As you own your home, the responsibility for maintenance and repairs is yours.
-Section 16(g) of the Act requires the homeowner to maintain the manufactured home positioned on the site in a reasonable statement of cleanliness and repair and fit to live in.
+The Act requires a homeowner under a site agreement to under Section 16 (g) to maintain the manufactured home positioned on the site in a reasonable state of cleanliness and repair, and fit to live in.

 Can the managers at our park sell our home when they are not a licensed real estate agent?